-The first group of House Leaders decided on the theme of prominent cities of the classical era to reflect their hope of creating communal bonds around our unique vision, of transforming the “City of Man” into the “City of God,” to use St. Augustine’s phrase.
+The first group of House Leaders in 2012 decided on the theme of prominent cities of the classical era to reflect their hope of creating communal bonds around our unique vision, of transforming the “City of Man” into the “City of God,” to use St. Augustine’s phrase.

-Chapel and Chapel Groups
+Assembly and Assembly Groups